-A: If you wish to attend the FIS special meeting, you should come to [•], at 10:00 am, Eastern Time, on [•], 2019.
+A: If you wish to attend the FIS special meeting, you should come to the Peninsular Auditorium at 601 Riverside Avenue, Jacksonville, FL 32204, at 12:00 p.m.
+Eastern Time on July 24, 2019.
 FIS shareholders of record as of the record date for the FIS special meeting can vote in person at the FIS special meeting.
 If your shares are held in "street name," then you must ask your bank, broker or other nominee how you can vote at the FIS special meeting.
-In order to enter the FIS special meeting, you must present a form of photo identification acceptable to us, such as a valid driver's license or passport.
-Please note that since a street name shareholders is not the holder of record, you may not vote your shares in person at the FIS special meeting unless you follow your bank, broker or nominee's procedures for obtaining a legal proxy.
-Even if you plan to attend the FIS special meeting in person, we encourage you to complete, sign, date and return the enclosed proxy or vote electronically over the Internet or via telephone to ensure that your shares will be represented at the FIS special meeting.
+In order to enter the FIS special meeting, you must present a form of photo identification acceptable to FIS, such as a valid driver's license or passport.
+Please note that since a street name shareholder is not the holder of record, you may not vote your shares in person at the FIS special meeting in person, we encourage you to complete, sign, date and return the enclosed proxy or vote electronically over the Internet or via telephone to ensure that your shares will be represented at the FIS special meeting.
 If you attend the FIS special meeting and vote in person, your vote by ballot will revoke any proxy previously submitted.
 Please note that no management presentations or other matters are planned for the FIS special meeting, except as described in this joint proxy statement/prospectus.